toanvannguyen/DrawAPIN_dataset/README.md

 ## The data set
 The data set includes raw data of finger-drawn PIN samples of 20 users over the course of ten days.
 Each sample contains touch data of four digits in the PIN.
 Each digit contains five timeseries (x,y-coordinates, pressure, area of touch, and timestamp) captured on a touchscreen when the user draws her PIN.
 It also includes samples of attackers on two immitation attacks.
 For more details, please refer to our paper.

+Once you download and extract the tarball file, please read **README.txt** for detailed data format.
+Contact the first author for any question you have regarding the data set and this research.

 Kindly cite following articles in any of your publication that benefits from the this data set:

 _Toan Nguyen, Napa Sae-Bae, and Nasir Memon.
 "DRAW-A-PIN: Authentication using finger-drawn PIN on touch devices."
 Computers & Security 66 (2017): 115-128._